Trusted WordPress tutorials, when you need them most.

 What Is WordPress?

-It started out as a blogging platform in 2003 but soon transformed into a CMS and later a full-fledged website-building platform.
+It started as a blogging platform in 2003 but soon transformed into a CMS and later a full-fledged website-building platform.
 Today, it powers more than 43% of all websites on the internet.

 Why Should You Learn How WordPress Works?

-WordPress is an open-source software, which means anyone can study its code and write their own apps (plugins) and templates (themes) for it.
+WordPress is an open-source software, which means anyone can study its code and write their apps (plugins) and templates (themes) for it.

-You can learn about improving WordPress performance and writing better code for your projects.
+It will also teach you about improving WordPress performance and writing better code for your projects.

 This guide will walk you through the whole process step-by-step.
 We will start when a user requests a page and end when that page is fully loaded.